Hashir-Jamil/LongBox/LOG.md

 ## Thursday, March 21st, 2024

     Hashir: Worked on refactoring tasks and addressed bugs
     Ahan: Completed my user story for ITR3, full functioning of social panel with a filter feature to filter based on the number of comics reading/ finished and more/ less.
 Added tests for a new method used.
+Added more enteries in the script for users.